Christian Life Lessons From the Death of Moses

 Life of Moses

 Perhaps you are familiar with Moses.
-He may be best known for being the one who led the Israelites through the Red Sea.
-I recently finished a Bible study on the life of Moses and something struck me that I’ve never realized.
+He may be best known for being the one who led the children of Israel through the Red Sea by the mighty power of God.
+I recently finished a Bible study on the life of Moses, and something struck me that I’d never realized before.

 Before I get to that, let’s cover a brief recap of his life.
-You can find these in Exodus
+You can find this account of Moses throughout the Old Testament, especially in Exodus and the book of Deuteronomy, which records the very end of his life.

 Moses: One Strong Man